WaffleIngester/WC-SARS/README.md

 ```

 ## Banned Players
-> NOTE: `banned-players.json` must be placed in the same folder as `WC-SARS.exe`.
+*NOTE: `banned-players.json` must be placed in the same folder as `WC-SARS.exe`.*
-This file is auto-generated if not found.
+(this file is auto-generated if it's not found)

-> This file holds a list of all banned PlayFabIDs for the server to load.
+A list of banned PlayFabIDs that will have their connections refused.
 * `String` `playfabid`
     - Banned player's PlayFabID.
 * `String` `name`
-    - (UNUSED) This banned player's name.
+    - **(UNUSED)** This banned player's name.
 * `String` `reason`
     - The reason this player was banned.
 If blank, a default message will be provided.